 Her Engagement Ring

 We decided to balk at tradition and go ring shopping together.
-Left to his own devices, Domingo would have happily handed over his credit card to the sales associate when she said the rule-of-thumb was two to three months salary and wind up with more ring than Sarah would feel comfortable with.
-Since we already had my wedding ring picked out, we wanted to find a match; no easy feat since most wedding rings are designed to match engagement rings and not the other way around.
+Left to his own devices, Domingo would have happily handed over his credit card to the sales associate when she said the rule-of-thumb was two to three months salary and wind up with much more ring than Sarah would feel comfortable with.
+Since we already had Sarah's wedding ring picked out, we wanted to find a match; no easy feat since most wedding rings are designed to match engagement rings and not the other way around.
 Rather than let Domingo sweat it out himself, we thought it would be fun to look at diamonds together.

 As for Domingo, well anyone willing to put up with all that is a keeper.